laozhou-in-germany/Chens_LMS_Public/docs/docs/ref11_goal_management.md

 ### Section Inline Field

-`Outcome::`  Parent outcome of the current project.
+`Outcome::`  Parent outcome of the current project
-`Months::` Months, in which the current project is active.
+`Months::` Months, in which the current project is active